Ohio Roofing Contractor Faces $247K in Penalties for Repeated Fall Safety Violations

 MARTIN, Ohio — The Occupational Safety and Health Administration (OSHA) has cited Mike Krueger — doing business as Altogether Roofing in Martin, Ohio — for exposing employees to fall hazards.

-The contractor faces penalties totaling $247,544 for willful, repeated and serious violations of OSHA standards at construction sites in Toledo and Perrysburg, Ohio.
+In a release, OSHA stated the contractor faces penalties totaling $247,544 for willful, repeated and serious violations of OSHA standards at construction sites in Toledo and Perrysburg, Ohio.

 OSHA inspectors cited Krueger for failing to install and require the use of a guardrail, safety net, or personal fall arrest system, train employees on fall hazards, and develop an accident prevention program.
 Inspectors also cited the company for a repeated violation for unsafe ladder use, and a serious violation for failing to require eye protection for employees operating pneumatic nail guns.